BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab1.md

 1. Add the `Set User ID` permission to the file `/home/blueteam/D1/script.py`

 ### D2: Networking
 1. Something is listening on port 1337.
 Find the PID of the process.
-Enter the line `sus:<filepath>` into the `/home/blueteam/D2/D2.txt` file
+Enter the line `sus:<filepath>` (with the filepath of the file that is running in the process) into the `/home/blueteam/D2/D2.txt` file
 1. Kill the process you identified and stop it from respawning.

 ### D3: Process Management